-• Precipitation in Klamath Falls, Oregon during February and March establishes the agricultural demand index when the irrigation season starts in early April.
+Precipitation in Klamath Falls, Oregon during February and March establishes the agricultural demand index when the irrigation season starts in early April.
 This index is integrated into the operation planning model used to predict the Project water supply.
-Due to extremely low predicted inflow to Upper Klamath Lake this year, Reclamation has initiated the Drought Plan.
-As a result there will be no delivery of surplus water to "C" contractors; no other restrictions are planned at this time.
-However, if conditions deteriorate during the operations season, additional restrictions may be necessary.

 FOR THE EAST SIDE DELIVERY AREA: